munificent/game-programming-patterns/book/singleton.markdown

     is called.
 This means they can't use information known only once the program is up and running (for example, configuration information loaded from a file).
-It also means they can't reliably depend on each other&mdash; the compiler does not guarantee the order in which statics are initialized relative to each other.
+It also means they can't reliably depend on each other -- the compiler does not guarantee the order in which statics are initialized relative to each other.

     Lazy initialization solves both of those problems.
 The Singleton